David M. Dennison: Career

 In 1927, upon Dennison's return from Europe, he started his lifelong career at the University of Michigan until 1976.
 Otto Laporte had arrived at Michigan in 1926, and George Uhlenbeck and Samuel Goudsmit arrived in 1927.
 These four men were a team in developing theoretical physics, including quantum mechanics, for many years.
 They had been brought there by the chairman of the physics department, Harrison McAllister Randall, to build the theoretical capabilities of the department.

 Dennison was a student of Niels Bohr, and knew Hans Bethe, Wolfgang Pauli, and Enrico Fermi before they became world-famous.

 Most of Dennison's work was on molecular structure.
 Following the discovery of the spin of the electron in 1925 by George Uhlenbeck and Samuel Goudsmit, the specific heat of hydrogen was a major unsolved problems.
 Dennison solved this problem in 1927 by postulating that the spin of protons does not transition frequently during measurements.
 This new theory agreed precisely with experiments given that the proton's spin was 1/2.

 In 1932 Dennison and Uhlenbeck solved the two-minima "reversing umbrella" problem for the position of nitrogen in ammonia.
 This result predicted absorption at microwave wavelengths, which inspired Neal Williams to build a molecular microwave spectrograph, one of the first ever built.

 During World War 2 Dennison received a citation from the US Navy for his work with the VT radio proximity fuse.
 After the war, Dennison returned to work on molecular structure, as well as working on the design of the new synchrotron at Michigan.
 With Theodore H. Berlin, he developed the theory of stable orbits in a synchrotron with straight sections, a feature that soon became standard in most large synchrotrons.

 The David M. Dennison Building on the campus of the University of Michigan was originally named in his honor, but was remodeled and renamed as the Weiser building in 2017 due to a large cash donation from Ron Weiser.
 The Colloquium Hall of the Department of Physics now bears Dennison's name.
 Dennison Reef, in Crystal Sound, Antarctica is also named in his honor.

+Personal life

+David M. Dennison married Helen Lenette Johnson in 1924 and they had two sons.